|

 Although the French King and his court often stayed at the Vincennes castle where there

-The Chateau de Vincennes is open from 10am until 6pm from the start of May through to the
+The Chateau de Vincennes is open from 10am until noon then from 1pm through to 6pm from

-From the start of September through to the end of April this fabulous castle is open from
+to the end of April this fabulous castle is open from 10am until noon, then from 1pm

 Address & Contact Details: